List of county roads in Monroe County, Florida

 The following is a list of county roads in Monroe County, Florida.
 All the roads here are maintained by Monroe County Department of Roads & Bridges, although not all routes are marked with standard county road shields.
 In the case of Monroe County, every county road was formerly a state road.

 County Road 5A

 County Road 5A is Flager Avenue from White Street to Roosevelt Boulevard (SR A1A) in Key West.
-It was formerly designated SR 5A.